 As well as the weekly paper, Look and Learn had a companion annual published for Christmas each year called The Look and Learn Book.
 Two books were produced for its first year, The Look and Learn Book for Boys and The Look and Learn Book for Girls, both published in 1962.
 These were combined as one book the following year and The Look and Learn Book ran for a total of 23 years, ending with The Look and Learn Book 1986, published in September 1985.
 Other regular titles from the same group included The Look and Learn Book of 1001 Questions and Answers (17 volumes, 1966-83), Look and Learn Book of Wonders of Nature (9 volumes, 1967-75), Look and Learn Book of Pets (8 volumes, 1969-76), Look and Learn Young Scientist (2 volumes, 1969-70) and a variety of one-off volumes ranging from a summer special in 1963 to The Story of the Princes of Wales in 1969.

-In November 2004, more than twenty years after the last issue of Look and Learn, a newly-formed private company, Look and Learn Magazine Ltd, acquired from IPC Media Ltd the rights to the trade mark ‘Look and Learn’ and to the educational material in Look and Learn and various other magazines incorporated, directly or indirectly, into Look and Learn including: The Children’s Newspaper, Treasure, The Bible Story, Ranger, Speed & Power, Tell Me Why, World of Wonder, and World of Knowledge.
-IPC Media Ltd retained the rights to certain non-educational comic strips and, in particular, ‘The Rise and Fall of the Trigan Empire’ (although Look and Learn Magazine has a licence to reprint this in magazine form).
+In November 2004, more than twenty years after the last issue of Look and Learn, a newly-formed private company, Look and Learn Ltd, acquired from IPC Media Ltd the rights to the trade mark ‘Look and Learn’ and to the educational material in Look and Learn and various other magazines incorporated, directly or indirectly, into Look and Learn including: The Children’s Newspaper, Treasure, The Bible Story, Ranger, Speed & Power, Tell Me Why, World of Wonder, and World of Knowledge.
+IPC Media retained the rights to certain non-educational comic strips and, in particular, ‘The Rise and Fall of the Trigan Empire’.

-As a consequence of these purchases, Look and Learn now owns the rights to one of the largest and most beautiful archives of children’s illustrations in the world, more than a hundred nursery characters, and a text library which covers most subjects of interest to children besides those that have arisen since 1982.
-In July 2006, it launched this web site primarily to revive interest in, and encourage use of, the illustrative material that appeared in Look and Learn and the other magazines.
+As a consequence of these purchases, Look and Learn now owns the rights to one of the largest and most beautiful archives of children’s illustrations in the world, more than a hundred nursery characters, and a text library of millions of words which covers most subjects of interest to children besides those that have arisen since 1982.
+In July 2006, we launched this web site primarily to revive interest in, and encourage use of, the illustrative material that appeared in Look and Learn and the other magazines.
 In recent years, the picture library has been substantially expanded to include a number of notable collections; and Look and Learn is now active as a picture library, specialising in historical pictures and vintage imagery.